wso2/carbon-kernel/docs/KernelFeatures/SettingUptheCarbonLauncher.md

-# Setting up the Carbon Launcher
+# Setting Up the Carbon Launcher

 > The process of setting up the Carbon Launcher in a WSO2 product is explained below.
 For the full list of capabilities available in this kernel version, see the **features** section in the [root README.md file](../../README.md#key-features-and-tools).